Laboratory Assistant Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor laboratory assistants?

-H-1B is the most common pathway, used by biotech companies, hospitals, and research institutions.
+H-1B visa is the most common pathway, used by biotech companies, hospitals, and research institutions.
 Australian nationals have access to the E-3 visa, which bypasses the H-1B lottery and allows year-round applications.
 J-1 visas are also used for research-focused lab roles at universities, though J-1 comes with a two-year home residency requirement for some participants.
 Browse sponsoring employers on Migrate Mate to see which visa types specific labs are actively filing.

 What degree do I need to get visa sponsorship as a laboratory assistant?